maiyo008/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. Task 6	|Print all the single digits of base 10 numbers using putchar|
 1. Task 7	|Print all the alphabets in reverse|
 1. Task 8	|Print all the hexadecimal numbers|
+1. Task 9	|Print all the possible combinations of single characters separated by ,|